 And I know it’s something that causes frustration for many entrepreneurs.

-In fact, it was the number one topic that people in my Facebook group, The Agency Profit Engine, said they want to learn more about in order to grow their online business.
+In fact, it was the number one topic that people in my Facebook group, The Business Profit Engine, said they want to learn more about in order to grow their online business.

 And I think that’s a really smart thing to prioritize.

 Your list is the lifeblood of your business.

 Yes, that’s a lot of pressure to put on one thing, but it really is that important.

 Here’s why: If your email list is too small, you constantly struggle to get new clients, book your services, and fill your programs.And if your list is not constantly growing and being nurtured, it gets cold and people will not buy from you.